LevelUpMarketers/sp-directory/README.md

 ## Features
 - Guided admin experience with tabbed navigation for adding and editing directory listings.
-- Placeholder-driven data model that demonstrates how to capture addresses, contact information, marketing preferences, and service details.
+- Opinionated data model that captures business identifiers, contact channels, coverage areas, and marketing narratives tailored to Home Services listings.
 - Log management tools that surface generated content history for quick auditing and cleanup.
 - Gutenberg block and shortcode for rendering directory listings on the front end.